zhifengle/gcookie/README.md

 A tool for getting site cookie from your browser.

 > [!note]
-> Chrome above 110 would lock Cookies file when browser is running.
+> Chrome above 110 would lock Cookies file when browser is running in Windows.
 > If you encounter an error, please try running gcookie with administrator privileges or close the browser.

 ## About